Sri Lankan wambatu moju(batu moju or eggplant moju).

 Reader’s comments and review for the recipe Sri Lankan wambotu moju(eggplant/brinjal pickle.

-“Thank you so much for this recipe.
-It came out really well.
-In fact, all your recipes I’ve tried so far have turned out amazing!”
+- “Thank you so much for this recipe.
+It came out well.
+All your recipes I’ve tried so far have turned out amazing!”

 Sri Lankan fried brinjal salad.